vegaprotocol/documentation/docs/api/overview.md

 ## Sending transactions to the chain
 When sending transactions, you'll need a Vega Wallet with at least one keypair, and have the wallet service running.
 You'll need to have your Vega public key (also known as a party ID) to hand, as well as the relevant transaction data, in order to submit your transaction.

+To access the Vega network, the wallet needs to be configured with the location of one of more data nodes.

 When your client wants to send a transaction using the Vega wallet API, it will construct the transaction in JSON and pass it to the wallet.
 The wallet performs a client-side proof-of-work calculation, signs the transaction and forwards it to a validator node before it is added to a block.
 It is also possible to have the wallet sign a transaction without sending it, if needed.

 :::note Go deeper